 Television advertisements are a time-tested medium for reaching broad audiences.
 For small businesses, local networks are the way to go, rather than large national ones.
 Not only are they likely to charge less for advertising time, but local viewers are more likely to be the audience.
 Television ads are expensive, but when done well, they can reap significant rewards.

 Instagram offers users great photography functionality, making it easy for just about anyone to make beautiful photos.
 Instagram photos are a great way to showcase products or things the business is doing, for free.
 Business can also set up a business profile, allowing them to create paid ads using the Facebook Ads Manager.

-Getting involved at industry events or tradeshows is a great way for businesses to grow their brand profile and can be done by simply exhibiting at the event, or through sponsorship.
+Getting involved at industry events or tradeshows is a great way for businesses to grow their brand profile and be done simply by exhibiting at the event or through sponsorship.
 Involvement in industry events helps to establish credibility and reputation, letting consumers know a business is a serious player.
 These events also offer exceptional opportunities for networking with other local businesses, which can lead to partnerships and other benefits that flow from intra-industry relationships.

 Having a branded vehicle such as a car or van is like having a mobile sign that advertises a business wherever it goes.
-The branding can be as a simple as just a company logo, or it can include contact details too.
+The branding can be as simple as just a company logo or include contact details.
 Furthermore, in many countries, branded vehicles can be written off as a tax deduction (as a legitimate business expense).

 Influencers are social media personalities who command a huge number of followers (on Instagram, for example) and therefore can reach many people with their posts.
 Engaging an influencer to endorse your product or business is a powerful way of generating hype, and elevating a brand’s status.